typesense/typesense-website/docs-site/content/guide/reference-implementations/nextjs-app-router-ssr.md

+---
+description: "Use Typesense with the Next.js App Router and React InstantSearch to server-render search results for a Steam games dataset."
+---

 # Next.js App Router SSR on Steam Games

 This site showcases how to use Typesense with Next.js' App Router along with React InstantSearch for server-side rendering on a Steam games dataset.